rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/cookbook/16-lazy-chained-matching.md

 }
 ```

 Nothing will be loaded from the database until the `foreach`.
-We can also safely
-use the result in something like `PagerFanta`.